chillsoul/piefs/README.md

 > curl -d 'vid=1647868700846810400&nid=1647920354875133400' 'localhost:8080/DelNeedle'
 success
 ```
-Only delete this record from directory db.It will be physically delete when compaction operation start.
+Only delete this record from directory db.It will be physically deleted when compaction operation start.

 ## Reference